thisisparker/dotnet-jekyll/_posts/2014-05-26-accepting-amazons-drm-makes-it-impossible-to-challenge-its-monopoly.md

 To the extent Amazon has a monopoly on selling paper books, then, it could be challenged not just by legal action (such as antitrust investigation) but by other businesses competing.
 There would be some extreme logistical difficulties, and disparities created by economies of scale that might be impossible to overcome, but in principle other businesses are able to compete for Amazon’s market position on physical books.

 Copyright behaves differently: when it comes to Macmillan or Hachette’s books, nobody may undercut prices by making production more efficient, or design prettier covers, or edit the text into a more compelling presentation.
 Where that’s a good thing, it’s because we’ve reached it by public policy.
-We’ve granted copyright holders an inviolable (if limited) *legal monopoly* because we as a society like the results. ((Of course, that is only as true as copyright policy reflects the will of the public, which it doesn’t, but it’s something to aspire to.))
+We’ve granted copyright holders an inviolable (if limited) *legal monopoly* because we as a society like the results.[^1]

 A very real danger, though, is if Amazon can take the challengeable market monopoly it has put together, and ratchet it into an unchallengeable legal monopoly.
 That is exactly what DRM does.